6 Reasons to Not Go For Keto Diet Weight Loss!

 A keto diet plan may lead to a more protein intake which affects kidneys.

 Again, if a high protein diet is maintained while balancing a low carb diet, the bone health may get deteriorated.

 Thus, a keto diet may at times rise these two health concerns.

 5. Keto Diet isn’t that easy to sustain

 A low carb diet is pretty difficult to sustain.
 Mostly because you cannot maintain it daily.

 And as mentioned above, once you resume a normal diet after a keto diet, your body may put on weight again.
 And it is not feasible to adopt a keto weight loss diet for a lifetime.

-Keto diet side effects
+6. Keto diet has side effects

 The diet may also bring certain temporary side effects like fatigue in the body.
 This is because, when the body is deprived of carbs as its source of energy, it loses glucose, the primary source of energy.